2017 Delaware's 10th state senate district special election: Advertising

 Hansen's well-funded campaign dominated the airwaves, with some of her ads using footage from anti-Trump protests.
 Both candidates tried to reach voters through their mailboxes.
-Both candidates took exception to some of the claims made about their past records in attack ads sent as mailers.
+Both candidates took exception to some of the claims made about their records in attack ads sent as mailers.
 Hansen called a claim by Marino's campaign that she sought to increase the state's gas tax, based on something she had said in April 2015, "disingenuous", adding that it was not the time to do so in any event.
 She also dismissed a further claim that she would eliminate a property tax deduction for seniors as a scare tactic.

 Marino likewise disputed some of the attacks on him.
 He particularly objected to a FirstStateStrong ad pointing out that he had lost two elections already, suggesting that this was because voters rejected his policies.
 In response, Marino noted that both of those losses had been close.
 He also rejected claims that he supported cuts to public education funding.
 "I have said from the start that a strong education system is one of the most important things we need to have."